UCLL-Frontend/oefeningen-frontend-deel1/week-03b-style-your-documents-using-css-box-model.md

 ## Deadline

 This exercise is considered as exercise on the lessons of CSS: Box Model.
-You must deliver it as part of “Tussentijdse opdracht” with a deadline of 12/10.

 ## Self Assessment